top of page

 An Independent Advisory Committee on Nature Restoration has been established and tasked with making recommendations to the Minister of State for Nature, Heritage and Biodiversity on what should be included in the national plan.

 On this website you will find information about the Committee, its Terms of Reference, the membership and reports from recent meetings.
-You can also find background on the Nature Restoration Law and details how you can get involved in the creation of Ireland's Nature Restoration Plan.
+You can also find background on the Nature Restoration Law and details of all the public and stakeholder consultation events.